AI Integration / Workflow May 12, 2026

 Conclusion

 AI patch note drafting is best treated as a force multiplier for communication, not a replacement for ownership.
-When you combine source locking, technical verification, and player-clarity review, your notes ship faster and stay factual.
+When you combine source locking, two-pass verification, vendor-specific prompting, and cross-platform scope discipline, your notes ship faster and stay factual.

-For indie teams in 2026, this human-review workflow is the practical middle path: less release-communication overhead, fewer support escalations, and fewer trust-damaging invented claims.
+For indie teams in 2026, this human-gated workflow is the practical middle path: less release-communication overhead, fewer support escalations, fewer trust-damaging invented claims, and a cleaner audit trail for the autumn 2026 partner cert window.